gosha20777/higher-accuracy-geolocation/README.md

 # Project description

-We propose 2  improvements for geolocation accuracy: narrow the area defined with uncertainty and restore missing parts on a recorded track.
+We propose 2 improvements for geolocation accuracy: restore missing parts of a recorded track, narrow the uncertainty area around points in the future.
 Our approach is based on unsupervised learning with triplet loss and finding semantically close locations in the latent space.
-(267 symbols)
+(278 symbols)